Guerbet-AI/wsp-contrastive/README.md

 - Column `label`: histological class (if available).

 We provide the dataframe for the public TGCA-LIHC dataset that we used in our paper for edvaluation , in the `dataframe_lihc.csv` file.
-The CT-scans that are used in evaluation phase in the paper ($\mathcal{D}_{histo}^2$), already pre-processed, are available for downloading [qat this address](https://arxiv.org/abs/2307.04617).
+The CT-scans that are used in evaluation phase in the paper ($\mathcal{D}_{histo}^2$), already pre-processed, are available for downloading [at this address](https://arxiv.org/abs/2307.04617).
 All the scans come originally from The Cancer Genome Atlas, and we select the scans having an histological cirrhosis annotation, in portal venous phase.

 ## Launching the codes